denoland/std/README.md

 ### Browser-compatibility

-By default, all public code is browser compatible.
-If a file is not, the following must be added to the corresponding file:
+We try to make deno_std browser-compatible as much as possible.
+If a file contains browser incompatible typings, it needs to be explicitly noted at the beginning of the file like the below:

 ```
 // This module is not browser compatible.